-Documentary show with a selection of artists that were presented in 8 editions of UP-ON Live Art Festival over a period of twelve years.
+Documentary show with a selection of artists that was presented in 8 editions of UP-ON Live Art Festival over a period of twelve years.

 Several PB performance studies, see below [for the 2019 #7 edition], video PROGRESS PROGRESS [STRANDED] and monography on performances 1980 – 2013 are on display.

 Below: performance studies for UP-ON Live Art festival.
 Coll.
 Lushan Art Museum.
-PROGRESS PROGRESS [STRANDED] 2019 – , Chengduthe video is also on display in the exhibition.
+PROGRESS PROGRESS [STRANDED] 2019 – this video was also on display in the exhibition.

 Goethe Instituut, Amsterdam NL November / October 2021